Tuition, Fees, and Other Expenses

 Payment of Charges: By enrolling in classes at NMSU, a student makes a financial commitment to pay the tuition and fee charges associated with that enrollment.
 The enrollment action constitutes a financial obligation between the student and NMSU and all proceeds of this agreement will be used for education purposes and constitutes an education loan pursuant to 11 U.S.C. § 523(a) (8).
 Terms and Conditions of Course Registration are posted on the NMSU website and available in each term’s registration guide.
 Payments can be made by mail, web, telephone, or in person at the Business Office.
 Cash, checks, money orders and limited types of credit cards are accepted.
 Term charges can be paid in full or paid by using a payment plan.
-For payment plan options, go to http://uar.nmsu.edu/payment-options/payment-plans/.
-Fees vary based on the plan.
+For payment plan information, go to student-accounts.nmsu.edu.
 All financial aid received must be paid toward balances owed.
 Additional penalty charges may be assessed for failure to make payments when due.
 NMSU-A reserves the right to deny a payment plan to any student who has a poor credit rating or who has been negligent in making payments to the University for previous debts.
 Course reservations may be cancelled if payment arrangements for past due dates are not completed by the deadlines as outlined in the Important Dates listing in a term’s registration guide.
-Academic credits, transcripts, and diplomas will be withheld until all financial obligations are paid.
+Academic credits and transcripts will be withheld until all financial obligations are paid.
 Students are prohibited from registering for a term until all previous debts due to the University are paid in full.

 Tuition Adjustments, Refund, and Forfeitures: Students officially withdrawing from all courses or dropping a course(s) during a semester or term are eligible for a 100-percent refund of tuition and fees through the deadlines listed online as outlined on the Important Dates for each term.
 Students withdrawing from a course(s) after that deadline will not be eligible for a refund and will remain liable for payment of full tuition and fee charges.
 Non-attendance does not constitute an official course drop or withdrawal.
 It is the student’s responsibility to withdraw from the university and/or drop a course if the student decides to not attend once enrollment has taken place.
 All charges due to NMSU must be paid before refunds or adjustments will be permitted.